sahkar/agentic-rag/README.md

 ```

 4. Prompt the LLM using GraphRAG
-Specify which graphml file to read from in the script.
+(specify which graphml file to read from in the script)
 ```
 python3 ./graphRAG.py
 ```